Ya'ara Saks

 Ya'ara Saks (יערה זקס; born March 9, 1973) is a Canadian politician who served as the Minister of Mental Health and Addictions and Associate Minister of Health.
 She was elected to the House of Commons of Canada in a by-election on October 26, 2020, following the resignation of Michael Levitt, and later re-elected on September 20, 2021.
 She represented the riding of York Centre as a member of the Liberal Party of Canada until her defeat in the 2025 Canadian federal election, the only sitting Liberal MP in Toronto defeated in that election.

 Early life

-A dual citizen of Canada and of Israel, Saks was born in Toronto to an Israeli father, Uri Saks, and a Canadian mother, Nancy Levy Saks, and has lived in both Israel (1995 to 2006) and Canada.
+A dual citizen of Canada and of Israel, Saks was born in Toronto to an Israeli father, and a Canadian Jewish mother.
+She is Ashkenazi.
+She has lived in both Israel (1995 to 2006) and Canada.
 She graduated from McGill University with a BA in Middle East Studies and Political Science in 1995, and then completed her Master's degree in International relations and Diplomacy at the Hebrew University of Jerusalem, at the same time working in Jerusalem's City Hall's foreign relations under Ehud Olmert who was mayor at the time.
 Before entering politics, Saks owned a yoga studio in York Centre (in the north end of Toronto) and was the director of Trauma Practice for Healthy Communities, a charity that focuses on mental health.